Erigenia

-Erigenia bulbosa, also known as harbinger of spring or pepper and salt, is a perennial plant in the family Apiaceae.
+Erigenia bulbosa, also known as harbinger of spring or pepper and salt, is a flowering perennial plant in the family Apiaceae.
 E. bulbosa is the only species in the genus Erigenia and tribe Erigenieae.
 This plant is known as harbinger of spring because it is one of the earliest blooming native wildflowers of rich forests in the mid-latitude United States.
 Throughout most of its range it blooms from late February through early April.

 Description

 It is a small spring ephemeral reaching only 5–15 cm tall when in flower, and slightly larger afterwards.
 Each spherical bulb gives rise to a single purplish stem, which terminates in an umbel.
 The flowers have white petals and large dark-reddish anthers.
 The teardrop shaped petals are 3-4 millimeters long, widely spaced and do not touch each other.
 As is characteristic of the carrot family, the leaves of this plant are sheathed at the base and pinnately divided into many small sections.